re-incarnate-1/skills/README.md

 How to install: `npx skills@latest add re-incarnate-1/skills/honesty`

 ## 📂 [Examined Thinking](examined-thinking/README.md)
-This skill structures how Claude thinks with you rather than just at you — answering directly, then questioning and reexamining where it matters.
+This skill structures how Claude thinks with you rather than just at you — answering directly, then questioning and re-examining where it matters.
 It avoids the need to manually ask for suggestions or follow-up questions in every prompt.

 How to install: `npx skills@latest add re-incarnate-1/skills/examined-thinking`